hoellin/eg/docs/haemochromatosis/data_format.md

 6. **abc.enhancer.intersect.label** Label between 0 and 2.
 Let us denote G the current gene, and I <- E -> G the way it has been obtained.

     - 2 (the best) if E is a putative enhancer of the ABC data, and intersects >= 1 ccRE-ELS
     - 1 if E is a putative enhancer of the ABC data, and intersects 0 ccRE-ELS but >=1 ccRE
     - 0 otherwise (if the enhancer does not intersect any ccRE **or** if the gene G is not inferred from ABC element-Gene pairs)

 7. **ABC.product.label** Label between 0 and 3.
 The higher the better.
 0 if not inferred from ABC data, 1 if small ABC scores, 2 medium ABC score, 3 high ABC score ; according to the product of the ABC scores of:

     - the initial gene - enhancer pair (I-E)
     - the enhancer - gene pair (E-G)

     See the dedicated R markdown for more details ("small", "medium" and "high" have been defined in an arbitrary manner).

 8. **chic.enhancer.intersect.label** Label between 0 and 2.
 Let us denote G the current gene, and I <- E -> G the way it has been obtained.

     - 2 (the best) if E is a putative enhancer of the CHiC data, and intersects >= 1 ccRE-ELS
     - 1 if E is a putative enhancer of the CHiC data, and  intersects 0 ccRE-ELS but >=1 ccRE
     - 0 otherwise (if the enhancer does not intersect any ccRE **or** if the gene G is not inferred from CHiC element-Gene pairs)

-   Remark: as a matter of fact, there are no "1" in the csv file, because, to define the list of genes inferred with CHiC data, we restricting ourselves to E-G pairs in which the enhancers intersects >= 1 ccRE-ELS.
-We did so because putative enhancers in CHiC data are pretty big, and it would be surprising not to intersect any ccRE-ELS for an actual enhancer that is so large.
+     Remark: as a matter of fact, there are no "1" in the csv file, because, to define the list of genes inferred with CHiC data, we restricted ourselves to E-G pairs in which the enhancers intersects >= 1 ccRE-ELS.
+We did so because putative enhancers in CHiC data are pretty big, and it would be surprising if such a large actual enhancer would not intersect any ccRE-ELS

 9. **contact.product.label** Label between 0 and 3.
 The higher the better.
 0 if not inferred from CHiC data, 1 if small contact probability, 2 medium contact probability, 3 high contact probability ; according to the product of the contact probabilities of:

     - the initial gene - enhancer pair (I-E)
     - the enhancer - gene pair (E-G)

     See the dedicated R markdown for more details ("small", "medium" and "high" have been defined in an arbitrary manner).

 10. **count** Label by the total number of E-G pairs involving the current gene (irrespective of if they are obtained from ABC or CHiC data).
 Note that this is nothing but the number of enhancers in $12.